The Lawn: The South Lawn Project

 Today's view of the Lawn, looking south toward Old Cabell Hall; the East Lawn is to the left.

 In recent years, the Lawn changed considerably as a consequence of the South Lawn Project.
 The McIntire School of Commerce moved to a newly renovated Rouss Hall, formerly home of the college's Economics department.
 Monroe Hall (former home of the McIntire School) became part of the college.
 As part of the project, New Cabell Hall was renovated (though it was originally planned for demolition), and the Lawn was extended via a bridge over Jefferson Park Avenue to the space across and "above" the street – where before there was a faculty parking lot.
 The overall project added over 100000 sqft of classroom and office space.

 Originally awarded to modernist New York architecture firm Polshek Partnership, the final architects, Moore Ruble Yudell, chose a neoclassicist approach for the project.
 Criticism arose over the allegedly derivative architectural nature of the project.
 It aped certain aspects of The Lawn, leading UVA professor Jason Johnson to call it a "theme park".

 This tension, common on college campuses around America and elsewhere, illustrated the broader conundrum of how to expand an architectural icon, taking advantage of modern building techniques and related cost advantages, without being obviously derivative in style.
 Other critics take the point of view that the neoclassicist approach is more appropriate in the context of the University of Virginia, contrasting the plans to other UVA projects like the modernist Hereford College and the revivalist Darden School.
 There has been open feuding over the neoclassical architectural approach ultimately chosen, with both sides writing letters or taking out ad space in the university's student newspaper, The Cavalier Daily.

 UVA had the South Lawn Project LEED certified.
 The South Lawn Project was completed in the fall of 2010.

+Landmark designations and awards

+The Lawn has been designated a U.S. National Historic Landmark District, and is part of a UNESCO World Heritage Site along with the original buildings of the University of Virginia and Monticello, Jefferson's nearby residence; this designation is due to the site's architectural and cultural significance.
+In 2026, Architectural Record magazine included the University of Virginia campus on its list of "the most significant works of American architecture".
+The historian Paul Goldberger wrote that the campus "brings together architectural form and symbol with more serene grace than any other building in the United States".